 Step 5: Arrange Health Insurance

-The U.S. Department of State requires that the exchange visitor obtain health, accident, medical evacuation and repatriation of remains insurance.
-The insurance policies must cover the exchange visitor and all accompanying dependents for the EV’s entire program duration as indicated on the DS-2019.
-Any exchange visitor who willfully refuses to comply with this requirement shall be considered to be in violation of his/her exchange visitor status.
+The U.S. Department of State requires that the exchange visitor and accompanying dependents obtain health, accident, medical evacuation and repatriation of remains insurance.
+The insurance policies must cover the entire program duration as indicated on the DS-2019.
+Any exchange visitor who willfully refuses to comply with this requirement shall be considered to be in violation of their J-1 status.
 The program sponsor is obligated to inform the United States Department of State of the exchange visitor's noncompliance.

 Step 6: Begin jPATH Orientation